 At St Nics' we want our children to:

-- Know about and understand that Christianity is a living faith that influences people worldwide.
+- Know about and understand that Christianity is a living faith that influences people across the world and is expressed in a variety of ways across traditions and cultures.

 - Engage with big questions about the deep concepts and mysteries of life, listening respectfully and considering the ideas and opinions of others in order to learn to think for themselves.